valk-lang/valk-legacy/docs/docs.md

 ## Advanced

-### Value-scopes
+### Value scopes

-With `value-scopes` we can execute code that eventually returns a value.
+With `value scopes` we can execute code that eventually returns a value.

 ```rust
 let a = 5